8 Top Computer Science Trends (2024 & 2025)

 There are over 7 million Java programmers in the world right now.

-Since Kotlin offers big advantages over Java, we can expect more and more programmers to make the switch between 2023 and 2026.
+Since Kotlin offers major advantages over Java, we can expect more and more programmers to make the switch in 2024 and 2025.

-Google even made the announcement in 2019 that Kotlin is now its preferred language for Android app developers.
+Google even made an official announcement that Kotlin is now its preferred language for Android app developers.

 REST (Representational State Transfer) web services power the internet and the data behind it.